Spatial Visualization in/for Digital Humanities Research

 Alex Alisauskas is a Humanities and Social Sciences Librarian (Maps/Geospatial Data) at the University of British Columbia Library where she supports researchers in History, Central, Eastern and Northern European Studies, and Geography, as well as researchers hoping to incorporate maps, spatial methods, and GIS tools in their research.
 She holds a PhD in Visual and Cultural Studies, and prior to becoming a librarian, she was a professor in art history and liberal studies and conducted research on contemporary art practices.
 Her current research explores artistic uses of archives, mental health in libraries, and inclusive pedagogical practices in digital scholarship.

 Lily Demet is a PhD student in Geography at the University of British Columbia studying everyday spatial practices of navigating the city.
-Their recent projects include “Making space for deep mapping: rendering theory as practice”, a research-creation thesis which experiments with digital methods for theorymaking.
-Lily is also an artist and cartographer, and teaches mapping and GIS through the university library.
+Their recent projects include “Making space for deep mapping: rendering theory as practice”, a research-creation thesis which experiments with digital methods for theorymaking, and Deep mapping cartography’s limits: the artfulness of rendering spatial practice, an effort towards bringing process philosophy and mapping into conversation.
+Lily is also an artist and cartographer, and teaches tools for spatial visualization at the university library.

 In preparation for the course